dotnet/orleans/README.md

 The latest stable, production-quality release is located [here](https://github.com/dotnet/orleans/releases/latest).

-Nightly builds are published to https://dotnet.myget.org/gallery/orleans-ci.
+Nightly builds are published to [a NuGet feed](https://orleans.pkgs.visualstudio.com/orleans-public/_packaging/orleans-builds/nuget/v3/index.json).
 These builds pass all functional tests, but are not thoroughly tested as the stable builds or pre-release builds published to NuGet.

 <details>
 <summary>